 The School for Professional Studies adheres to Saint Louis University's undergraduate academic catalog for its undergraduate policies and procedures.
 Find the most current version of SLU policies at the Office of the Registrar.
 Graduate students will find the academic policies for graduate students in the Graduate Education Catalog.

 As a Jesuit institution of higher learning, Saint Louis University recognizes the importance of maintaining academic integrity.
-To that end, the University has established a policy to govern academic integrity, which the School for Professional Studies follows.
+The university has established this policy to govern academic integrity, which all students, faculty and staff are expected to adhere to.
+The School for Professional Studies strictly follows this policy.
+In addition, students enrolled in the School for Professional Studies will have the following sanctions for those who violate the Academic Integrity Policy:

 Saint Louis University and its faculty are committed to supporting our students and seeking an environment that is free of bias, discrimination and harassment.
 The University’s Office of Institutional Equity and Diversity provides information, policies and procedures regarding Title IX concerns.